-In the realm of breast cancer and prostate cancer, when tissue testing is not feasible in the setting of metastatic disease, liquid biopsy (ctDNA testing) is an accepted, evidence-based approach to molecular testing for the purpose of identifying specific biomarker-driven therapeutic choices.
-19-21 Expansion of the scope of testing for ER+/HER2- locally advanced or metastatic breast cancer to include not only PIK3CA testing to identify candidate for alpelesib with fulvestrant and ESR1 testing to identify candidates for elacestrant with fulvestrant, but also AKT1 and PTEN testing in response to the testing associated with the more recent FDA approval of capivasertib with fulvestrant.
-20 An ASCO rapid guideline update was published in 2023 recommending multiple lines of endocrine therapy, frequently paired with targeted agents for metastatic hormone receptor positive and HER2-negative breast cancer patients, specifying that these choices should be informed by routine testing (using tissue or blood obtained at the time of progression) for activating mutations in ESR1, PIK3CA, or AKT1, or inactivation of PTEN.
-22 While tissue or blood sampling is considered acceptable for acting on the findings, there is inadequate evidence on which to favor routinely testing from blood prior to testing available tissue in this setting. ^{23, 24}
+PI3K-AKT-mTOR pathways are activated in about 50% of patients with advanced ER-positive breast cancer.
+While various targeted therapies are now available, the optimal sequence and combination of these treatments, especially post-CDK4/6 inhibitor progression, remain complex due to toxicity concerns and resistance mechanisms.
+In the realm of breast cancer when tissue testing is not feasible in the setting of metastatic disease, liquid biopsy (ctDNA testing) is an accepted, evidencebased approach to molecular testing for the purpose of identifying specific biomarker-driven therapeutic choices.
+26-29 Expansion of the scope of testing for ER+/HER2- locally advanced or metastatic breast cancer to include not only PIK3CA testing to identify candidate for alpelisib with fulvestrant or inavolisib with palbociclib and fulvestrant and ESR1 testing to identify candidates for elacestrant with fulvestrant, but also AKT1 and PTEN testing in response to the testing associated with the more recent FDA approval of capivasertib with fulvestrant.
+An ASCO rapid guideline update was published in 2023 and updated in 2024 recommending multiple lines of endocrine therapy, frequently paired with targeted agents for metastatic hormone receptor positive and HER2-negative breast cancer patients, specifying that these choices should be informed by routine testing (using tissue or blood obtained at the time of progression) for activating pathogenic variants/likely pathogenic variants in ESR1, PIK3CA, or AKT1, or inactivation of PTEN, 30, 31 The ASCO 2024 guideline update states for both PIK3CA and ESR1 that testing should be on blood OR tissue.
+While tissue or blood sampling is considered acceptable for acting on the findings, there is inadequate evidence on which to favor routinely testing from blood prior to testing available tissue in this setting.
+Likewise, the NCCN guidelines (v6.2024) do not claim that ctDNA testing is preferred over tissue testing.
+However, these NCCN guidelines recommend that tissue testing be done when initial testing with ctDNA is negative for patients with HR-positive and HER2-negative disease.
+Thus, there is a disadvantage in efficiency by starting with ctDNA testing when tissue is available in that setting.